NiaraD64/dogbite_stat_testing/README.md

 -Conducted descriptive statistics to understand and summarize the data, ensuring data quality and identifying patterns in the data.

--Conducted univariate visualization to identify the distributions of the categorical variables.
+-Conducted univariate visualizations to identify the distributions of the categorical variables.

--Conducted bivariate visualization to visualize the associations between dog characters and boroughs.
+-Conducted bivariate visualizations to visualize the associations between dog characters and boroughs.

 -Performed chi-square tests of independence to determine significant statistical associations.